 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.

-- There will be a little space to move your filter back and forth that allows you to pull down one end of the filter and take it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

-- When adding the new filter, inspect the perimeter of the filter for an arrow that specifies the air flow direction, to ensure you’re installing the filter in the correct direction.
+- When adding the new filter, check the perimeter of the filter for an arrow that specifies the air flow direction, to ensure you’re installing the filter in the proper direction.
 In nearly all cases, the arrow should point at the main part (or top) of the furnace.